|

 appreciate that such a voyage was almost a once in a lifetime opportunity.
 However, one issue that will always stand out in

-my mind was our returning to Sydney
+my mind was our returning to We

 duly arrive back at the ship, get on board with our booty, but the Engineer, who had jump-started the boat, then proceeds

 to take it back out into the bay, ram the helm over, tie it the wheel up, and then swim back.
+Well

 the Authorities that morning went absolutely beserk, when they realized their boat was half a mile off shore just jugging